 Hi.
 I’m the mom with the really high, make you pass out, grocery bill.
-There are about zero things I can do about it, what with all my teenage boys in the house, so we’re continually thankful that God keeps providing.
+There are about zero things I can do about it, what with all my awesome kids in the house, so we’re continually thankful that God keeps providing.

 Ways our family saves money so we can afford our high grocery bill

 Today I decided to make a list of non-food ways we cut spending so we can make our monthly grocery budget bigger.
 I’d love to hear about some of the ways you save too!
 I’d also love to hear what some of your splurges are.
 (Every family has different events and items they consider priorities or treats, right?)

 Here are a few ways our family cuts back so we can buy the amount of food it takes to keep our family full and healthy.

 Sound silly?
 What I mean is – we very rarely buy coffee and specialty drinks at a coffee shop.
 If I want to enjoy coffee with a friend, typically I invite her to my home to drink coffee at my table.
 (I can make a pretty mean cup of coffee for around $.035/cup!)
 At $5ish per cup for specialty coffees at shops, and with 10 people in our household to feed currently, going to a coffee shop for a treat is exactly that – a treat.
 It’s very rare and it’s a splurge.
 (If our older boys want to meet friends at the coffee shop, they use their own money.)